rdewaele/rdewaele.github.io/README.md

 # Github Pages "I just want to get on with it" edition

-This set of scripts is to get you up and running a Jekyll based Github Pages, right here, right now.
+A few scripts to get your own Jekyll-and-Github-Pages-based website, right here, right now.

 ## Bootstrapping